itsomort/f25-dl-cpu/info.md

+# Info
+This document contains information about the CPU's architecture, instructions, and directives.
+If you are looking for information about the operation of the CPU and how to run it from the command line, please read [README.md](README.md).

 # Architecture
 - 4 general purpose registers, A B C D, 1 byte each (Referred to as R)
 - 2 memory access registers, X Y, 2 bytes each (Referred to as S)